Paul Robinson (Neighbours)

 Paul Robinson is a fictional character from the Australian television soap opera Neighbours, a long-running serial drama about social life in the fictional Melbourne suburb of Erinsborough.
 He is played by Stefan Dennis.
 Paul was created by producer Reg Watson as one of Neighbours' original characters.
-He debuted in the first episode of the show broadcast on 18 March 1985 and is the sole remaining original cast member.
-Paul appeared on a regular basis until 1992 when Dennis quit Neighbours to pursue work elsewhere.
+He debuted in the first episode of the show broadcast on 18 March 1985 and appeared on a regular basis until 1992 when Dennis quit Neighbours to pursue work elsewhere.
 He reprised the role for a guest appearance in 1993.
-Dennis returned to the show full-time in 2004 and has since remained in the role.
+Dennis returned to the show in 2004 and has since remained in the role, making Paul the only original character to appear regularly from this point.
 Dennis viewed his decision to leave Neighbours as a mistake.

 Early character development during 1980s episodes changed Paul into a powerful, arrogant and sometimes villainous businessman.
 Paul has an evil persona which has long been admired by Dennis for the entertainment value it creates.
 In 2007, Paul's evil ways were mellowed through a brain tumour story which brought the character in line with producer's vision of reinventing the show.
 The character has been used to play various stories ranging from money laundering, a leg amputation to being held hostage and incarceration for crimes.
 He is often portrayed concocting scams against fellow characters.
 As a prominent character, Neighbours writers designed their 6000th episode around Paul.
 The story was dubbed "Who Pushed P.R.?" and Paul was pushed from a mezzanine by an unseen assailant.
 The character's attack created a long-running whodunit mystery.
-Paul has had six marriages and countless affairs, which has gained him notoriety as a womaniser.
+Paul has had seven marriages and countless affairs, which has gained him notoriety as a womaniser.
 Paul's evil character and womanising have been well received by critics of the genre who were entertained.
 The actor has garnered various award nominations for his portrayal of Paul.